General Information and Timeline

 Applications for the 2024-2025 school year are available now and will be processed beginning on August 1, 2023.

 You may submit an inquiry form by clicking the Request Information button below.

 November 26: All required forms due (including Supporting Documents)

 January 16: Enrollment offers will be sent

 January 30: Signed contract and nonrefundable $1,500 deposit required to secure enrollment

 Standard Application Process

-Students must be three years old by September 1 of the year that they start Nursery.
+Students must be three years old by September 1 of the year that they start Pre-K3.
 This September 1 cut-off date policy stands until First Grade, when we will consider applicants who miss the cut-off.

 Parent Interview and Student Observations

 Once an application is received, you will be contacted by our Director of Enrollment Management to schedule a parent interview and a student observation.